The Siege of Boston took place in Boston during the Revolutionary War.

-The Siege of Boston was the beginning phase of the Revolutionary War, during which American militiamen surrounded and trapped the British army inside Boston.
+The siege was the beginning phase of the Revolutionary War, during which American militiamen surrounded and trapped the British army inside Boston.

-The siege began on April 19, 1775, when British troops retreated to Boston after the Battles of Lexington and Concord, and ended on March 17, 1776 when the British finally fled Boston by sea.
+The siege began on April 19, 1775, when British troops retreated to Boston after the Battles of Lexington and Concord, during which the Shot Heard Round the World had taken place, and ended on March 17, 1776 when the British finally fled Boston by sea.

 The siege began when American militiamen blocked off Boston neck and Charlestown neck, the thin strips of land connecting the Boston and Charlestown peninsulas to the mainland, to prevent the British from conducting anymore attacks on the surrounding countryside.

 Since the rebels lacked a navy, the British army still retained control of Boston harbor, yet supplies in the town quickly dwindled as they awaited the arrival of supply ships.